 - 1. One point will be given for each of the prerequisite and general education courses in the AASN curriculum completed with a grade of C or better (see list under AASN curriculum).
 A&P courses will only receive one (1) point if taken in the last 5 years.
 Courses currently in progress will not receive any points.
-(Total of 8 points possible) - 2.
-One point will be given if the student received a grade of A on the first attempt of Anatomy & Physiology I (BIOL 2401). - 3.
-Three points will be given if the student currently resides in one of the following counties: Brown, Comanche, Erath, Young, Stephens and Palo Pinto.
+(Total of 8 points possible) - One point will be given if the student received a grade of A on the first attempt of Anatomy & Physiology I (BIOL 2401). - Three points will be given if the student currently resides in one of the following counties: Brown, Comanche, Eastland, Erath, or Young.
 Proof of current residency must be provided with application.
 (Proof may include driver's license, state issued identification card, or current utility bill for residence in the applicant's name.) - 4.
 One point will be given if at least 15 semester credit hours have been successfully completed at Ranger College.
 This does not include CLEP hours. - 5.
-Points given for GPA will be equivalent to the student's GPA for the completed pre-requisite courses. - 6.
-One point will be given if the applicant is currently employed at a health care facility located in the college service area.
-(This includes acute care, long term care and physician offices, etc.). - 8.
-One point will be given if the applicant is a member of Phi Theta Kappa.
+Points given for GPA will be equivalent to the student's GPA for the completed pre-requisite - One point will be given if the applicant is currently employed at a health care facility located in the college service area.
+(This includes acute care, long term care and physician offices, etc.). - One point will be given if the applicant is a member of Phi Theta Kappa.

-The maximum number of points for selection is 22.
 Note that this point system is subject to change.